samsonjs/samhuri.net/posts/2007/08/5-ways-to-avoid-looking-like-a-jerk-on-the-internet.md

+---
+Title: 5 ways to avoid looking like a jerk on the Internet
+Author: Sami Samhuri
+Date: 30th August, 2007
+Timestamp: 1188487500
+Tags: life, netiquette
+---

 Let me begin by stating that these are tips I have gathered by posting in many public forums on the Internet and I have learned most of these rules by making the mistakes myself.
 I'm not trying to point fingers at anyone or act all holier-than-thou.
 It's a cold, emotionless medium text is.
 It can be difficult to accurately convey one's feelings when typing a quick reply somewhere.  <a href="http://www.penny-arcade.com/comic/2004/03/19">John Gabriel's theory</a> certainly plays a part as well, but I'll try and assume that you are generally a nice person.
 I also assume that we are talking about a text medium (IRC, forums, Slashdot/Reddit/Digg).
 None of that fancy voice or video conferencing stuff!

 Also, this is not a guide on how to really be an arrogant prick, but just not look like one when you engage in conversations on the Internet.
 It's also not a guide on not being a jerk.
 Should you lack basic manners you will have to learn them elsewhere.